As you plan for retirement, everything from inflation to higher home prices and mortgage rates may make you want to find a more affordable location.

 Killeen is a good option for those who want to remain in a bigger city with good access to local amenities and family.
 Austin is only a one-hour drive away for anything that you may want that Killeen doesn't offer.

-A one-bedroom apartment here is likely to cost about $730, making it a bit more expensive than what you may find in other cities on the list.
-Still, the cost of groceries, transportation, and utilities are competitive.
-Healthcare costs are about even with the national average.
+A one-bedroom apartment here is likely to cost about $857.
+The cost of groceries and transportation is also competitive.
+Health care costs are about even with the national average.

 The lower cost of living in Killeen allows people to retire within an active, even younger community with lots of community events.
 You can take a few courses at the community college, check out the planetarium, hike the numerous parks, and do some fishing and boating at the city's lakes.